-It’s been several months of hard work for managing member Howard Mason and others involved in the founding and development of Sporty’s Taphouse & Grill, but the region’s newest sports-themed restaurant and its 60 beer taps are ready to make their debut today, Thursday, Sept.
-6, at 11 a.m.
+It’s been several months of hard work for managing member Howard Mason and others involved in the founding and development of Sporty’s Taphouse & Grill, but the region’s newest sports-themed restaurant and its 60 beer taps and 18 televisions are happily serving sports fans.

 >> JUST IN: Cooper’s Hawk Winery & Restaurant coming to Cornerstone of Centerville, developer says